This story, which originally published on November 23, has been updated.

 The first emergency roof tarps from the Federal Emergency Management Agency did not arrive in town until nearly two months after Maria hit on September 20, Santiago says.
 More than 1,600 homes in the town had roofs damaged or blown away entirely, he says.

-About 1,470 people remain in shelters throughout the island, according to the government.
-But Santiago says that figure doesn't take into account the large number of displaced residents not living in shelters.
+More than 500 people remain in shelters throughout the island, according to the government.
+But Santiago says that figure doesn’t take into account the large number of displaced residents not living in shelters.

 “I have some 5,000 refugees,” he says.
 “You don’t see them because they’re staying with relatives, friends and neighbors.
 That’s two and three families in one house without light or water.”

 UN experts blast US disaster response in Puerto Rico

 Santiago said brigades working to restore power on the island had yet to arrive in Comerío, a mere 27 miles southwest of San Juan.